Adaptive p-value weighting with power optimality: Weighting

 Following \citet{roquain2009optimal}, to deal with optimal weighting, we need to further generalize WBH into a multi-weighted BH (MWBH) procedure by introducing a weight function $W : [0,1]\to \mathbb{R}^G_+$, {which can be random}, such that the following function:

 is nondecreasing.
 The resulting procedure rejects all the $p$-values such that $p_{g,i}\leq \alpha \hat u_W W_g(\hat u_W)$ and is denoted $\MWBH(W)$ where, for the rest of the paper, we denote

 and name it the step-up threshold.
 One different weight vector $W(u)$ is associated to each $u$, hence the "multi"-weighting.
-Note that the class of MWBH procedures is more general than the one of WBH procedures because any weight vector can be seen as a constant weight function.
+Note that the class of MWBH procedures \begin{version3}is a straightforward generalization of the class of\end{version3} WBH procedures because \begin{version3}for\end{version3} any weight vector \begin{version3}$w$, $w$\end{version3} can be seen as a constant weight function \begin{version3}$u\mapsto w$ and $\widehat G_w$ is nondecreasing\end{version3}.

 Note that, there is a simple way to compute $\hat u_W$.
 For each $r$ between 1 and $m$ denote the $W(r/m)$-weighted $p$-values $p_{g,i}^{[r]}=p_{g,i}/W_g(r/m)$ (with the convention $p_{g,i}/0=\infty$), order them $p_{(1)}^{[r]}\leq\dotsc\leq p_{(m)}^{[r]}$ and note $p_{(0)}^{[r]}=0$.
 Then $\hat u_W= m^{-1}\max\left\{ r\geq0 : p_{(r)}^{[r]} \leq \alpha \frac{r}{m} \right\}$ (this is Lemma~\ref{hatuegalIG}).